neikei/vagrant-debian-ansible-lemp/README.md

     private_ip: "192.168.56.111"    # VM IP in your host-only-network
     vmname: "symfony-development"   # VM name for Virtualbox or Parallels
     servername: "lemp.test"         # Servername and domain for your projects
-    projectnames: ["example"]       # Comma-separated list with your projectnames
+    projectnames: ["foo", "bar"]    # Comma-separated list with your projectnames => foo.lemp.test and bar.lemp.test
 ```
-Every configuration change needs a re-build of the VM.
+Every configuration change needs a re-build of the VM to manage the hostnames in your local hostfile.
 All manual configuration changes on your VM will be lost, but the Symfony projects are safe.

 ```
 vagrant destroy && vagrant up